charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 The addition of roles in classes and interfaces constitutes an equivalent as giving assistance, or guidelines in the process of class and interfaces design.
 Imagining what objects could be necessary to solve a given problem, and to write an application, is often a challenge.
 It can be a struggle to try to add on this all well-known object-oriented patterns and guidelines.
 So class and interfaces roles often shows the possible ways of class design and interfaces.

 ### THE UNDERST MODIFIER
-The modifier "underst"("understanding") can be added to the methods of simu_real_world_obj( or even simu_comp_as_worker) classes.
+The modifier "underst"("understanding") can be added to the methods of simu_real_obj( or even simu_comp_as_worker) classes.
 It marks the methods that have a role of "understanding" by the computer (recognition of objects in an image, for example). "underst" can also be used on simu_comp_as_worker.
 	"underst" indicates code that is non intuitive, for example complex sorts implementations.
 Even the famous and widely used algorithms can be marked as "underst".
 	It is placed before the result type of a method declaration.
 It can not be used for the methods of an compatibility interface.

 ### THE SUB-ROLE ANNOTATIONS OF SIMU_REAL_WORLD_OBJ
-A simu_real_world_obj can be various things, include abstract realities.
-Don't believe simu_real_world_obj, in clprolf, could only represents concrete objects like car.
+A simu_real_obj can be various things, include abstract realities.
+Don't believe simu_real_obj, in clprolf, could only represents concrete objects like car.
 Everything that is not a computer as worker job, and has methods, is, in clprolf, a simulation of a real_world object.
 So, abstract notions, should be in such kind of clprolf classes.
 To ease understanding and smart compatibility with classical object oriented used classes, clprolf has introduced annotations.
-These annotations are designed to be used on a simu_real_world_obj declaration.
-Thus, @Design_role, @GUI_role, @Human_expert, etc, are precisions you can add in your simu_real_world_obj, for better understanding of your interpretation and vision.
+These annotations are designed to be used on a simu_real_obj declaration.
+Thus, @Design_role, @GUI_role, @Human_expert, etc, are precisions you can add in your simu_real_obj, for better understanding of your interpretation and vision.
 But they are not mandatory.
 And these annotations don't enforce the reader to use the same interpretation.
-These annotations are also available as a optional enum value "role", in @Simu_real_world_obj clprolf framework for java.
+These annotations are also available as a optional enum value "role", in @Simu_real_obj clprolf framework for java.

 @Design_role : controllers, services, and so on, are understood, in clprolf, as design roles.
 A controller is supposed to control the job between several entities, services are supposed to supply or design a service, and so on.
 These objects are designed to have a role in a software architecture, and are comparison with the abstract function they play.
 But they stay abstractions, and do not precisely give a job at the computer as worker, they don't precise inherently the underlying algorithm.
 So you can add @Design_role annotation, but these classes could be seen as another abstraction, for example a human expert for an MVC controller.
 @Human_expert: Many of business job can be viewed as a human expert simulation.
 Business logic is a computer as worker-like interpretation at the basis, but could also be understood as a human-expert simulation.